-The reinsured liabilities are not discounted.
+The reinsured liabilities accepted and reinsurance assets ceded are not discounted.

 (e) Deferred taxation

 Provision is made for deferred taxation, using the liability method, on all material timing differences.
 Deferred tax, which is calculated at the rates at which it is expected that the tax will arise, is recognised in the profit and loss account for the period.
 Deferred tax balances are not discounted.
 The deferred tax asset is not recognised on the balance sheet if the amount is not expected to be utilised in the foreseeable future.